-There is a little difference between the capacity of cargo handling of Port of Tianjin and Port of Guangzhou.
+There is little difference between the capacity of cargo handling of the Port of Tianjin and the Port of Guangzhou.
 The port of Guangzhou can handle cargo of even more than 460 million tonnes, this cargo handling capacity ranks it at number four in the top-ranking order.

-In its initial stage, it was made to handle only a hundred million tons of cargo but this capacity experience growth and expansion so that the total cargo handling capacity reaches to the present capacity of cargo of about 460 million tonnes which more than four times the capacity of 100 million tonnes in 1999.
+In its initial stage, it was made to handle only a hundred million tons of cargo.
+Still, this capacity experienced growth and expansion so that the total cargo handling capacity reached the present capacity of cargo of about 460 million tonnes which is more than four times the capacity of 100 million tonnes in 1999.
 This expansion in port capacity was an invitation to more trade from these ports and increased cargo traffic.

-The four key areas of this port which are the busiest port location are namely: Downtown Port, Xinsha Port, Huangpu Port and Nansha Port Area.
-If the top order of ports is set on the basis of their loading and discharging especially for coal then this port in China tops the queue.
+The four key areas of this port, which are the busiest port location, are namely: Downtown Port, Xinsha Port, Huangpu Port and Nansha Port Area.
+If the top order of ports is set based on their loading and discharging, especially for coal, then this port in China tops the queue.

 5. Port of Ningbo, Ningbo-Zhoushan, China

-Formed as a collaborative venture between the Ningbo port and the Zhoushan port in the year 2006, the Ningbo-Zhoushan port is the second-largest marine port in the world.
+Formed as a collaborative venture between the Ningbo port and the Zhoushan port in 2006, the Ningbo-Zhoushan port is the second-largest marine port in the world.

-The main port areas of this port are port areas of Beilun, Ningbo, Zhenhai, Chaunshan and Daxie and this port is operated by Ningbo Port Group.
-It comprises of 309 berths which interconnect a huge number of ports (about 600 ports in all) among 100 countries.
+The main port areas of this port are port areas of Beilun, Ningbo, Zhenhai, Chaunshan and Daxie, and this port is operated by Ningbo Port Group.
+It comprises 309 berths which interconnect a huge number of ports (about 600 ports in all) among 100 countries.

-The recent merging of this port and the Port of Zhoushan resulted in enhancement of combined TEU capacity of the two ports which reached a value of 16.83 million TEUs.
+The recent merging of this port and the Port of Zhoushan resulted in the enhancement of the combined TEU capacity of the two ports, which reached a value of 16.83 million TEUs.

 6. Port of Rotterdam Rotterdam, The Netherlands

-The Port of Rotterdam bears two titles first of the largest port of Europe and a second one of the sixth biggest port in the world.
+The Port of Rotterdam bears two titles first of the largest port in Europe and the second one of the sixth biggest port in the world.

 It safely handles 441.5 million tonnes of cargo.
-The approximate stretch of this port figures as 12426 hectares to a 42 kilometres length.
+The approximate stretch of this port figures as 12426 hectares to 42 kilometres in length.
 This port has an industrial complex within its environs.

-The European port served as the largest port in the world for 42-years between 1962 and 2004 before it was surpassed by Singapore and Shanghai.
-The Rotterdam port is the largest port in the whole of Europe.
+The European port served as the largest port in the world for 42 years between 1962 and 2004 before it was surpassed by Singapore and Shanghai.
+The Rotterdam port is the largest port in whole of Europe.

 7. Port of Suzhou

-After reaching cargo handling capacity of 428 million tonnes, the Port of Suzhou became the seventh biggest port throughout the world.
-This port also has high ranking order when ports are ranked as per their business and this port is placed in categories of busiest inland river ports around the globe.
+After reaching a cargo handling capacity of 428 million tonnes, the Port of Suzhou became the seventh biggest port in the world.
+This port also has high ranking order when ports are ranked as per their business, and this port is placed in categories of busiest inland river ports around the globe.

 Suzhou Municipal Government owns and manages the port functionalities.
-It is constructed on Yangtze River at its lower reach with major port areas namely Changshu, Zhangjiagang and Taicang ports.
+It is constructed on the Yangtze River at its lower reach with major port areas, namely Changshu, Zhangjiagang and Taicang ports.

 8. Port of Qingdao Qingdao, China

-The World’s largest iron ore port or “the Port of Qingdao” was established at the entrance head of Bay of Jiaozhou of Shadong Peninsula and ordered at the eighth position in world’s biggest ports ranking as per cargo capacity.
+The World’s largest iron ore port, or “the Port of Qingdao” was established at the entrance head of the Bay of Jiaozhou of Shandong Peninsula and ordered at the eighth position in the world’s biggest ports ranking as per cargo capacity.

 This port is managed by a state port group named Qingdao City Port Group and is self-sufficient in handling cargo of about 400 million tonnes or even more.
 It not only holds the rank of the eighth biggest port but also the largest Chinese port for crude oil transportation.

-This port was developed by merging three ports namely oil port of Huangdao, Qingdao Old Port and the new port at Qianwan.
-This port interconnects about 130 countries around the globe through a network of about 450 ports.
-This is the only port which is furnished well with all high-tech facility as well as well-established Industrial zone in its locality.
+This port was developed by merging three ports, namely the oil port of Huangdao, Qingdao Old Port and the new port at Qianwan.
+This port interconnects about 130 countries through a network of about 450 ports.
+This is the only port which is furnished well with all high-tech facilities as well as a well-established Industrial zone in its locality.

 9. Port of Dalian, China

-Dalian Port Company owns this port as well as responsible for all the concerned port activities.
-There are about eighty berths and seven significant areas of Dalian Port are Daliangang, Ganjinzi, Dalianwan, Nianyuwan, Xianglujiao, Dayaowan, Heizuizi and Si’ergou which connects more than ninety-nine shipping lines around the globe.
+Dalian Port Company owns this port and is responsible for all the concerned port activities.
+There are about eighty berths, and seven significant areas of Dalian Port are Daliangang, Ganjinzi, Dalianwan, Nianyuwan, Xianglujiao, Dayaowan, Heizuizi and Si’ergou which connects more than ninety-nine shipping lines around the globe.

-It is moreover a regional port and responsible for almost all the regional transportation in the vicinity.
+It is a regional port and is responsible for almost all the regional transportation in the vicinity.